MexicanSocietyUoB/Seminars/_posts/2017-05-17-speakersinfo.md

 As a speaker for the Science Seminars of the Mexican Society, we are kindly inviting you to share your research advances in an enthusiastic, engaging and provocative talk for a general audience.
-With this in mind, we essentially require you to share the following information:
+With this in mind, we essentially require you to share the following information before your talk:
 (1) an short abstract, (2) keywords, (3) a 20-minute presentation
 and (4) a short biography.

 Our goal with the Science Seminars is sharing to the international and to the Mexican community what the students of University of Birmingham are doing in their areas of research.
-We are also encouraging the community to work towards a reproducible and open science where anyone, anywhere can get the benefits of doing science.
+We are also encouraging the community to work towards a reproducible and open science where anyone, anywhere can get the benefits of Science

 ## Requirements